hungsu/digital_garden/src/site/notes/Videogames/Brotato.md

 If you have an Android phone, you can download an [APK](https://brotato.wiki.spellsandguns.com/Modding#Mobile_Mods ) of the game, and copy your save file from your computer to your phone to play there, but note that any Achievements you get on your phone won't appear in Steam.

-There's a guide to the game on [Google Docs](https://docs.google.com/document/d/1-c33h4oZwmWj3ZOz4xp0HN4vIyMXxOwGK8Rm8e4mfKE/edit) which has been useful for me.
+There's a guide to the game on [Google Docs](https://docs.google.com/document/d/1-c33h4oZwmWj3ZOz4xp0HN4vIyMXxOwGK8Rm8e4mfKE/edit) which has been useful for me to realise my [[stupid mistake\|stupid mistake]]s, such as buying bad items like *Gecko* and *Riposte*.